FDSouthern/FDSouthern.github.io/content/chapter01/lib.md

 exception Unchanged;;
 ```
 This does seem a little hacky.
-I wonder if it actually results in any
+I wonder if it still results in a measurable
-measurable performance improvement.
+performance improvement.

 ```ocaml
 (* ------------------------------------------------------------------------- *)